 Which companies are required to report their executive pay ratio?

-The Companies (Miscellaneous Reporting) Regulations 2018 (SI 2018/860) introduce a requirement for quoted companies with more than 250 employees to publish the ratio between their CEO's total remuneration and employees' pay and benefits in their directors' remuneration report.
+Under the Companies (Miscellaneous Reporting) Regulations 2018 (SI 2018/860), quoted companies with more than 250 employees are required to publish the ratio between their CEO's total remuneration and employees' pay and benefits in their directors' remuneration report.

 - the UK Official List;

 - the New York Stock Exchange;

 - a recognised stock exchange in the European Economic Area.

 The definition does not include a company listed on the Alternative Investment Market.

 The 250-employee threshold refers to the average number of employees working for the company throughout the relevant financial year.
 The average is calculated by:

 - finding out the total number of employees for each month of the financial year;